mimiyin/designing-for-education/2015-syllabus.md

 - <b>Optional</b> [Mountain People by Colin M. Turnbull](http://www.amazon.com/Mountain-People-Colin-M-Turnbull/dp/0671640984/)
 - <b>Optional</b> [The Marshmallow Test by Walter Mischel](http://www.amazon.com/The-Marshmallow-Test-Mastering-Self-Control/dp/0316230871)

-- Positive Feedback Loops
-   - Self-fulfilling Prophecies + Falling farther and farther behind.
-   - Checkers + Beer Pong versus [Settlers](http://press.etc.cmu.edu/content/how-settlers-catan-created-american-boardgame-revolution-ian-schreiber) + MarioKart
- - What are your strategies for grit?

-<b>Week 5 Design Practice:</b> Design Affordances To Influence Behavior
-   - Brainstorm affordance(s) for each of the behaviors you identified in your Theory of Action.
-   - Look at existing products (digital/analog) for inspiration.

-<b>Week 6 Design Practice:</b> Self-experimentation
-   - Pick a willpower app and try it for a week.
-What worked, what didn't, what's missing, what's worth stealing?

 #### Non-Academic Factors in Educational Success
 - Confidence and [Grit: How do we measure it?](http://www.edutopia.org/blog/true-grit-measure-teach-success-vicki-davis)
 - The Marshmallow Test + Willpower as a finite resource